ZYSF/gen1cpu/InstructionSet.md

     0xA1aabbcc: a=b+c;

-NOTE: Encoding allows up to 256 registers, but higher ones might be disabled.
+This encoding (which is shared for most other basic math operations) allows up to 256 registers, but higher ones might be disabled.

 ### Sub